Abdominoplasty Wound and Scar Care Especially For Dr Di Saia's Patients:

 There are several different types of incisions.
 The body type of

-the patient helps determine the best type of incision, but I always
+the patient helps determine the best type of incision, but Dr D always

-mark mine in pre-op holding so the patient can see (before any drugs).
+mark his in pre-op holding so the patient can see (before any drugs).

 The incisions usually heal the way we like them, but can get a little